phpdude/django-macros-url/README.markdown

-# [Django Macros Url](https://github.com/phpdude/django-macros-url/) v0.2.0 - Routing must be simple as possible
+# [Django Macros URL](https://github.com/phpdude/django-macros-url/) v0.2.0 - Routing must be simple as possible

-Django Macros Url makes it easy to write (and read) url patterns in your django applications by using macros.
+Django Macros URL makes it easy to write (and read) URL patterns in your Django applications by using macros.

-You can combine your prefixes with macro names with underscore, for example you can use macro `:slug` and `:product_slug`.
+You can combine your prefixes with macro names with an underscore, for example, you can use a macro `:slug` and `:product_slug`.
 They both will be compiled to same regex pattern with their group names of course.
 Multiple underscores accepted too.

 [![Build Status](https://travis-ci.org/phpdude/django-macros-url.svg?branch=master)](https://travis-ci.org/phpdude/django-macros-url)